santosr2/luma/README.md

 -- Output: "Hello!"
 ```

+## Whitespace & Indentation

+> [!IMPORTANT]
+> **Luma automatically preserves indentation in ALL file types** - YAML, HTML, JSON, code, configs, markdown, etc.
+>
+> Indentation is preserved based on where placeholders and directives appear.
+You rarely need to think about whitespace - Luma handles it intelligently by default.

+> [!TIP]
+> While directives don't *require* indentation, we **strongly recommend** indenting them to match your document structure for better readability.
+>
+> **Inline mode is automatic**: directives on the same line as text automatically become inline (no newlines added).
+> For edge cases, use dash trimming: `-$var` or `@-if`.
+See [docs/WHITESPACE.md](docs/WHITESPACE.md) for details.

 ## Example: Kubernetes Deployment

-> [!NOTE]
-> Luma preserves indentation based on where the placeholder or directive appears,
-> making it ideal for whitespace-sensitive formats like YAML.

-> [!TIP]
-> While directives don't *require* indentation, we **strongly recommend** indenting
-> them to match your document structure for better readability.

 #### ✅ Recommended (indented directives)